jlhernando/index-coverage-extractor/README.md

 ![Results Excel report detail](/img/index-coverage-excel-results.png 'index coverage report export Excel detail')

-The "coverage.csv" will contain all the URLs that have been extracted from each individual coverage report.
+The "sitename_COV" tab and the "coverage.csv" file will contain all the URLs that have been extracted from each individual coverage report.
+If you have requested a domain property the tab in Excel and the CSV will be precded by DOM.

 ![Coverage report detail csv](https://jlhernando.com/img/coverage-csv.jpg 'index coverage report export detail csv')

-The "summary.csv" will contain the amount of urls per report that have been extracted, the total number that GSC reports in the user interface (either the same or higher) and an "extraction ratio" which is a division between the URLs extracted and the total number of URLs reported by GSC.
+The "sitename_SUM" tab and the "summary.csv" file will contain the amount of urls per report that have been extracted, the total number that GSC reports in the user interface (either the same or higher) and an "extraction ratio" which is a division between the URLs extracted and the total number of URLs reported by GSC.

 ![Coverage report summary csv](https://jlhernando.com/img/coverage-summary.jpg 'index coverage report export summary csv') This is useful because GSC has an export limit of 1000 rows per report.
 Hence, the "extraction ratio" may be small compared to the total amount of total URLs within a specific report.

-The "sitemap.csv" will contain all the URLs that have been extracted from each individual sitemap coverage report.
+The "sitename_MAPS" tab and the "sitemap.csv" file will contain all the URLs that have been extracted from each individual sitemap coverage report.

 ![Coverage report detail csv](https://jlhernando.com/img/coverage-csv.jpg 'index coverage report export detail csv')

-The "sum-sitemap.csv" will contain a summary of the top-level coverage numbers per sitemap reported by GSC.
+The "sitename_SUM_MAPS" tab and the "sum-sitemap.csv" file will contain a summary of the top-level coverage numbers per sitemap reported by GSC.

 ## Additional optional settings